 Now Instagram has introduced a fantastic Stories Highlights feature, which allows you to combine multiple Instagram stories into long-term content your audience can discover at their convenience.
 These highlights (circled below) are a great way to showcase different aspects of your business.

 Insta with Alex uses it successfully by creating an About Me highlight while Twigy Posts smartly uses highlighted stories to offer Flower Friday freebies to her audience.
 Julie Solomon has surveys as Highlights, as well as news on her latest podcasts, amongst many others.

 Find the creative ways to showcase your brand, rather than the impossible task of keeping up with the content treadmill.
 Identify and evolve into your own style, voice, color and conversational copy.

 With amazing features being rolled out consistently, Instagram is ready for business.

 Read Part I of this series: Rock your Business Instagram with 7 Smart Tactics and sign up for our newsletter (link below) for more updates on winning at entrepreneurship and careers.

 Note: While the information above is believed to be accurate and recent, readers are advised to do their own fact finding before making any decisions.
-Maroon Oak does not endorse or recommend any specific learning institution, nor has the Company been compensated in any way for listing the names above.
+Maroon Oak does not endorse or recommend any of the brands above.
+Nor has the Company been compensated in any way for listing the names above.